 productive, these environmental factors must not cause

 problems may make a worker productive, it will not necessarily

 motivate him.
 The question remains, "How can managers

-motivate employees?"
+employees?"
 Many managers believe that

 motivating employees requires giving rewards.
 Herzberg, however,